On 3/7/07, I got good news about a bad situation.

 Seemed plausible.
 But turned out to be merely a rumor, one whose source I didn’t trace (if that’s even possible).

-Bonnie said that Fred went to an Oregon beach near his home and spread Bill’s ashes on the sand in the shape of a bat.
+Bonnie said that Fred went to the beach in Manzanita, an Oregon coastal town within driving distance of Portland, and spread Bill’s ashes at the shoreline in the shape of a bat.

 Poignant, visually striking—and relieving.
 The thought of Bill Finger ending up in a potter’s field after his hard life was heartbreaking.